AlexandreBrillant/yupee/README.md

 Each Yup component can have a data model.
 A data model can be shared among multiple Yup components.
 You can update a data model with any values, each time it will automatically repaint all Yup components using it.

-For render a data model, a Yup component requires a renderer.
+To render a data model, a Yup component requires a renderer.
 A renderer is a delegate function that takes a model parameter and a container parameter.
 Its role is to display the model inside the Yup component.
 A renderer can be shared among multiple Yup components.